Environmental impacts of beavers: Stream restoration

 In efforts to 'rebeaver' areas of declined beaver populations, artificial logjams have been placed.
 Beavers may be encouraged to build dams by the creation of a "beaver dam analog (BDA)".
 Initially, these were made by felling fir logs, pounding them upright into the stream bed, and weaving a lattice of willow sticks through the posts, which beavers would then expand.
-However, to minimize labor further, newer postless designs have been used, which in smaller streams, beavers can still expand into sequential dams.
+To minimize labor further, newer postless designs have been used, which in smaller streams, beavers can still expand into sequential dams.